 9. Phone a friend once a week.

 Particularly after a year where a lot of us were having to isolate away from friends and family, the importance of a phone call has grown.
 Calling a friend or family member is a great way of keeping in touch and could boost your mood and theirs.
+This is a great resolution for older Australians any year, as it’s extremely important to be connected for your mental and physical health.

 10. Revisit an old hobby.